Frequently Asked Questions

 What is the healthcare system like in Greece if I am diagnosed with COVID-19?

 Normally, CYA uses private hospitals for its students’ needs.
 However, procedures for COVID-19 testing & hospitalization have been determined by the Greek health authorities.
 Patients and physicians alike have to follow these procedures.
-If hospitalization is necessary, patients are admitted to public hospitals that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
+If hospitalization for COVID-19 is necessary, patients are admitted to public hospitals that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
 At least two of these hospitals are in close proximity to CYA.

 The Student Affairs department keeps up to date with the latest government instructions regarding handling and processing a suspected or confirmed COVID-19 case and will assist students with the procedure.